Implants That Fit You, Down to the Fibre

 Founding Biomedical Engineer

 Anne Behre, PhD, is a biomedical engineer with expertise in tissue engineering, extracellular matrix biomaterials, and advanced 3D bioprinting.
-She completed her PhD in the Regenerative Biomaterials and Therapeutics Group at Carnegie Mellon University (CMU) under the mentorship of Adam Feinberg, PhD.
-She has led interdisciplinary collaborations, mentored students across levels, and received recognition including a National Science Foundation (NSF) Graduate Research Fellowship and the CMU Graduate Student Service Award.
+She completed her PhD at Carnegie Mellon University (CMU) under Adam Feinberg and has led interdisciplinary collaborations across academia and industry.
+Anne is a recipient of an NSF Graduate Research Fellowship and the CMU Graduate Student Service Award.
 Anne earned her undergraduate degree in bioengineering at Lehigh University, where she was a Clare Boothe Luce research scholar and an Iacocca International Intern Research Scholar.

 Kai Latham